OmkarSavalkar/OmkarSavalkar/README.md

 Hi there 👋

-🔭 I’m currently working as Software Engineer or Front end developer and developing various user friendly frontEnd web-applciations with lots variation.
+🔭 I’m currently working as Software Engineer or Front end developer and developing various user friendly frontEnd web-applciations with lots of variation in skills.

 🌱 I’m currently learning Redux and backend aiming to become a MERN stack developer